dheeraj-jayaswal/AppSec-From-The-Trenches/README.md

 ---

-## 👋 About Me

-I'm **Dheeraj Kumar Jayaswal** — a Senior Penetration Tester and Application Security Engineer with **15+ years in IT** and **6+ years focused entirely on offensive security**.

-What makes my perspective different: I started as a full-stack software developer.
-I've built enterprise applications in ASP.NET, designed SQL Server databases, and written the kind of code that attackers target.
-That developer background is my biggest advantage — I find vulnerabilities that pure security testers miss because I understand *why* the code was written the way it was, not just *that* it can be exploited.

-Currently at **Infosys Limited** as Technology Lead – Offensive Security.

----

 ## 📌 What This Repository Actually Is

 This repo is my **practical tools and methodology reference** — how I actually use the tools that show up in every enterprise engagement, plus the overarching testing methodology that ties them together.
 It's the repo I use myself as a quick-reference during an engagement, not a theory guide.